Fatty Liver Disease – How to Support Your Liver Naturally and Improve Metabolism

 What Is Fatty Liver Disease?

-Fatty liver disease happens when extra fat builds up in your liver cells.
-A little fat is normal, but too much can make it harder for your liver to do its job.
-Over time, this buildup can lead to inflammation, scarring, and more serious liver damage.
+Fatty liver disease happens when excess fat builds up in your liver cells.
+While a small amount of fat is normal, too much can impair liver function, trigger inflammation, and, over time, lead to scarring or more serious liver damage.
+There are two main types:

-Signs and Risk Factors
+Symptoms and Risk Factors

 Symptoms:

-• Unexpected weight gain (especially around the waist)
+• Unexpected weight gain, especially around the waist

 Risk Factors: